 The assessment of operational noise was conducted using RTA Technology's Environmental Noise Model (ENM) v3.06.
-All major noise producing items were modelled at their known (for stationary sources such as the rail load-out and surface facilities) or most exposed (for mobile sources such as dump trucks) positions and noise contours and/or point calculations were generated for the surrounding area.
+All major noise producing items listed in Section 4.4.7, Table 4.4 of the EA were modelled at their known (for stationary sources such as the rail load-out and surface facilities) or most exposed (for mobile sources such as dump trucks) positions and noise contours and/or point calculations were generated for the surrounding area.